Who is a good candidate for a Breast Augmentation?

 As breast implants are placed under the breast and not in the actual breast tissue, they won’t interfere with the milk ducts.
 One in five women have trouble breastfeeding (without implants), but a breast augmentation should not affect with your ability to do so.

 A breast augmentation will not help sagging breasts.
-Unfortunately Dr Chinsee is not able to put a bigger implant into ‘fill out’ loose skin.
+Unfortunately, we are not able to put a bigger implant into ‘fill out’ loose skin.
 Implants won’t lift or reposition the breast skin or tissue, and won’t elevate the nipple position on the chest.
 A lift may be required in conjunction with a breast augmentation.

-Anaplastic large-cell lymphoma (ALCL) is a rare blood cancer associated with breast implants.
-This cancer is incredibly rare (1 in 30,000) and most patients make a full recovery if the cancer is detected and treated early enough.
+No, breast implants do not cause cancer.
+However, Anaplastic large-cell lymphoma (ALCL) is a rare type of lymphoma associated with breast implants.
+This is rare (1 in 80,000) and most patients make a full recovery if the condition is detected and treated early enough.

 All breast implants that are currently available in Australia are considered safe, and are approved for use by The Federal Goods Association (FDA) and The Therapeutic Goods Administration (TGA).

 Breast implants are a lifetime commitment and not a one time cost.
 At some stage you may require additional surgeries to replace, lift the skin, or you may decide to get the implants removed.
 Current FDA guidelines state that breast implants should be replaced every 10 years.
 However, with proper monitoring (self-exams and regular doctor check-ups) you don’t need to automatically replace your implants unless you are experiencing an issue with them.

 Stretch marks are are form of scarring on the skin, usually caused by a rapid growth.
 Stretch marks are mostly the result of your genetics.
 Inserting breast implants may cause stretch marks – but only if you are prone to them